emberjs/rfcs/text/0000-better-env-handling.md

 This RFC tries to solve two common problems:

-1. Handling test-specific code.
+1 - **Handling test-specific code**.

 The old way of doing this, `Ember.testing`, is not really ideal and recommended anymore.

+Example use cases where you might want to use this:

+- Disabling polling code in tests
+- Preventing test-breaking code like `window.reload()`
+- Preventing log output in tests

-2. Handling debug-specific (=non-production) code.
+2 - **Handling debug-specific (=non-production) code**.

 You can use `import { DEBUG } from "@glimmer/env"` for this, or `import { runInDebug } from "@ember/debug"`, although the later [seems to be buggy as of now](https://github.com/emberjs/ember.js/issues/18912).

+An exmaple use case where you might want to use this:

+- Auto-signing in a mocked user in development environment

 This RFC proposes to provide a more more streamlined, approved and documented way to handle these cases, by introducing an `@ember/env` namespace which can be used like this: